-With the accession of Croatia on 3 October 2005 and the signing of the Accession Treaty on 9 December 2011, Croatia became a member of the 28-member Union.
+With the accession of Croatia on 3 October 2005 and the signing of the Accession Treaty on 9 December 2011, Croatia became a member of the EU.

-There are currently 5 countries that are candidates for EU membership: Turkey, Macedonia, Montenegro, Serbia, and Albania.
-Turkey, Montenegro, and Serbia continue its accession negotiations.
+There are currently five countries that are candidates for EU membership: Turkey, Macedonia, Montenegro, Serbia, and Albania.
+Turkey, Montenegro, and Serbia continue their accession negotiations.
 On 12 March 2015, Iceland withdrew its candidacy for EU membership.
 Bosnia and Herzegovina and Kosovo are potential candidate countries.

 Institutions of the European Union

-The European Union has a single institutional framework that will realize and develop its objectives and values and serve the interests of the Union, its citizens and the member states.
+The European Union has an institutional framework that functions to realize and develop its objectives and values while serving the interests of the union, its citizens, and the member states.
 There are seven institutions that are part of the EU.

-The European Parliament is the publicly elected body within the EU institutions.
-European citizens, who are citizens of EU member states, can vote in the European Parliament elections every five years.
-The last parliamentary election was in 2014.
-The Parliament now consists of 751 representatives of 28 European Union member states.
-This figure includes 750 members and a President.
+The European Parliament is a publicly elected legislative body within the EU institutions.
+European Union citizens can vote in the European Parliament elections every five years.
+The last parliamentary election was in 2019.
+The Parliament now consists of 705 representatives from 27 European Union member states.

-The European Commission is the institution responsible for initiating the legislative process, as well as implementing the EU acquis, budget and programs as the executive body of the Union, and administrative supervision.
-The European Commission consists of 28 members of each member state.
-These people are “commissars.”
+The European Commission is the institution responsible for enforcing laws as well as implementing the EU budget and programs as the executive body of the union.
+The European Commission consists of 27 members, one from each state, known as “Commissioners.”
 Each Commissioner is responsible for the implementation of one or more EU policies.
-The Commission acts as a Cabinet.
-The Commission has an administrative organization of 25,000 people, including officials from the European Union, as well as commissioners.
+The Commission acts as a cabinet.
+The Commission has an administrative organization of 32,000 people, including officials from the European Union.

 Council of the European Union

-The Council of European Union is an organ of ministers serving in the governments of the member states of the European Union.
+The Council of the European Union is an organ of ministers serving in the governments of the member states of the European Union.
 The Council is the body in which the national interests of the Member States are represented within the European Union.
-The relevant ministers shall participate in the meetings of the Council to represent the member states in line with the subject need decision.
+This is the second legislative body in the European Union along with the European Parliament.

-The Court of Justice of the European Union is a judicial body of the European Union.
-It consists of a tripartite structure, namely the Court of Justice, the General Court and the specialized courts.
-The main purpose of the Court of Justice is to ensure that European Union law is interpreted and applied in the same way everywhere in the European Union.
+The Court of Justice of the European Union (CJEU) is the judicial body of the EU.
+It consists of two primary courts, namely the Court of Justice and the General Court.
+The main purpose of the CJEU is to ensure that European Union law is interpreted and applied in the same way everywhere in the European Union.

-– respecting the law in the interpretation and application of the law of the Union,
+- The interpretation and application of the law in the EU

-– the regulation of relations between the national legal order and the EU legal order,
+- The regulation of relations between national legal orders and the EU legal orders

-– legal control, interpretation, dispute resolution, law creation and gap-filling.
+- Legal control, interpretation, dispute resolution, and law creation

 European Court of Auditors

-The European Court of Auditors examines all income and expenses of the Union.
-It also ensures that its transactions are lawful and legible.
-The audit of the Court of Accounts is to ensure the legality and regularity of income and expenses and a good financial management.
+The European Court of Auditors examines all income and expenses of the EU.
+It also ensures that its transactions are lawful and legible by monitoring the legality and regularity of income and expenses as well as checking for good financial management.

-The European Court of Auditors consists of 28 members, one from each member state.
-Members are appointed for a period of 6 years after consultation with the Parliament by the Council.
+The European Court of Auditors consists of 27 members, one from each member state.
+Members are appointed for a period of six years after consultation with the Parliament by the Council.
 The independence and impartiality of the members are under guarantee.

 European Central Bank

 The European Central Bank (ECB) is another of the seven EU institutions and is one of the most important central banks in the world.
 Its task is to ensure price stability in the Eurozone by creating monetary policies and regulating banking activities in the area.
 The Eurozone consists of 19 EU member states that use the euro as their currency.
-It fulfills this duty in the European Central Banks System.
-It consists of central banks of the member states and the European Central Bank.
+The European System of Central Banks consists of the central banks of member states and the ECB.

-– ensuring the proper functioning of the payment systems.
+- Ensuring the proper functioning of payment systems

-The European Central Bank is the sole authority to allow the issuance of currency notes within the Eurozone.
+The European Central Bank is also the sole authority permitted to issue Euro banknotes in the Eurozone.

 European Economic and Social Committee

-Economic and Social Committee; It is an advisory body to assist the Parliament, the Council and the Commission.
+The European Economic and Social Committee (EESC) is an advisory body that works closely with the European Parliament, Council, and Commission.
 Its decisions are not binding but advisory.
-The Economic and Social Committee consists of members selected from groups representing the different interests of workers and employers groups and certain segments of society.
-The Committee operates within the general interests of European integration and the independence of its members is clear in the Treaty.
+The EESC consists of members selected from groups representing the different interests of workers, employers, and various social groups.
+The committee operates within the general interests of European integration and the independence of its members.

 European Committee of the Regions

-The Committee of the Regions is an advisory committee consisting of representatives of local and regional authorities within the EU.
-Articles 305 and 307 of the Treaty on the Functioning of the EU regulate the committee.
+The European Committee of the Regions (CoR) is an advisory committee consisting of representatives of local and regional authorities within the EU.
+Articles 305 and 307 of the Maastricht Treaty regulate the committee.

-Consultation with the Committee is compulsory in some cases and optional in some cases.
-As a matter of fact, under Article 307 of the Treaty, the Parliament, the Council or the Commission should consult with the Committee of the Regions in the cases stipulated in the Treaty.
-Furthermore, it is possible for the institutions in question to apply to the Committee for any opinion they deem appropriate.
-The main advisory issues are; The issues related to the EU Regional Policies and the determination and monitoring of projects that will benefit from the funds supporting regional development, structural change and adaptation activities.
+Consultation with the CoR is compulsory in some cases and optional in others, though it is possible for the institutions of the EU to apply to the CoR for any opinion they deem appropriate.
+The main advisory issues are typically related to EU regional policies and the monitoring of projects that will benefit from the funds supporting regional and structural development.

 European Investment Bank

-The primary objective of the European Investment Bank is to contribute to the balanced development of the European Union.
-In addition, the main task of the European Investment Bank is:
+The primary objective of the EIB is to contribute to the balanced development of the European Union.
+In addition, the European Investment Bank is responsible for:

-– Ensure the financing of trans-European transport and telecommunication networks,
+- Ensuring the financing of trans-European transport and telecommunication networks

-– Ensure the sustainability of energy resources and to increase the competitiveness of the European industry and SMEs at the international level.
+- Ensuring the sustainability of energy resources and increasing the competitiveness of the European industry and Small and Medium Enterprises (SMEs) at the international level.

-The Ombudsman may initiate an investigation or examine the complaints directly or through a member of the European Parliament.
-When the Ombudsman has reached the findings of the correctness of the complaint, he shall apply to the institution concerned to respond within a period of 3 months.
-He can also submit the reply of the institution to the European Parliament and the relevant institution, including his opinion.
-Furthermore, the Ombudsman submits a general report containing the results of the investigations each year to the European Parliament.
+The Ombudsman may initiate an investigation or examine complaints directly or through a member of the European Parliament.
+When the Ombudsman has reached the findings of the correctness of the complaint, they shall apply to the institution concerned to respond within a period of three months.
+The Ombudsman submits a general report containing the results of the investigations each year to the European Parliament.